ronentk/TextLabs/README.md

     tw-make-lab custom --lab_config_path notebooks/example_lab_config.json --surface_mode medium --merge_parallel_actions --merge_serial_actions --max_quest_length 15 --seed 1234 --output gen_games/game_1234.ulx

-`custom` indicates we want to customize the game using the following options: `--max_quest_length` controls the maximum number of actions comprising the minimal winning policy, `--lab_config_path` is the path to a file containing an initial lab configuration (see for example XXX) .
+`custom` indicates we want to customize the game using the following options: `--max_quest_length` controls the maximum number of actions comprising the minimal winning policy, `--lab_config_path` is the path to a file containing an initial lab configuration (see [example](notebooks/example_lab_config.json)) .
 Once done, the game will be saved in the `gen_games/` folder.  `--surface_mode` controls the generated text difficulty, `--merge_serial_actions` and `--merge_parallel_actions` are additional flags controlling text generation.

 #### Challenge